SEO Optimization

 For each page, Great Docs extracts a description from:

-- The first meaningful paragraph in the page content
+- the first meaningful paragraph in the page content

-- Falls back to the default description if no suitable content is found
+- falls back to the default description if no suitable content is found

 Setting a Default Description